 While the need to obtain consent from every customer before messaging them may seem like a downside, it can actually be beneficial to both e-merchants and customers.
 Obtaining an opt-in ensures that you’re only messaging customers who are actively interested in your brand, which is a much better way to engage with customers than by wasting your money sending unwanted spam.

 So how do you gather these customer opt-ins?
 With opt-in widgets of course!
 These widgets pop-up on your online store and ask customers for their permission to send them messaging in the future.

-With an all-in-one marketing automation tool like Carts Guru, you have a range of widgets to choose between.
+With an all-in-one marketing automation tool, you have a range of widgets to choose between.
 There are widgets that appear as a customer tries to exit your site, those that appear when a customer adds something to a cart, even gamified widgets that ask customers to spin a wheel and win a prize in return for their opt-in!